ByzantineFailure/PAX_Pinger/README.md

 You'll need your own twitter API key.
 And stuff.

+#TODOs for Next Year
+Ensure the application will continue to try to respawn in the event of a network failure.
+This almost caused me to miss 2015's tickets!

 #Configuration Details
 APIKey:  The API Key you will use to run this application.
 Not provided.